raelamorim/RolePlayingGame/README.md

 - Infrastructure (EF InMemory): CharacterRepository, RolePlayingGameDbContext 🗄️
 - Mappers for DTOs: PostCharacterMapper, GetCharacterListMapper, GetCharacterDetailMapper, PostBattleMapper 🔄

+## How to run in Docker 🐳
+Build and run:
+- docker-compose up

+Use http://localhost:5000 as **baseUrl**, if using postman file

 ## How to run locally 🏃‍♂️
 Prerequisites:
 - .NET 8 SDK

+Use https://localhost:7279 as **baseUrl**, if using postman file

 Run the API:
 - From the solution root: